nillebco/passbolt-tailscale/README.md

 Nmap done: 1 IP address (0 hosts up) scanned in 8.04 seconds
 ```

+## why this is cool

+- your vault is accessible using only tailscale, no other network exposition
+- we use podman rootless

 ## requirements

 - a sendgrid api key